-Reduce cost and achieve greater cost effectiveness in Federal expenditures requirement that staff run a full eligibility certification for households transferring between Home Forward MTW programs.
+Reduce cost and achieve greater cost effectiveness in Federal expenditures households transferring between Home Forward MTW programs.
 Instead, staff will use information from the household's most recent recertification to determine eligibility.
 The household will retain their existing anniversary date, but otherwise be subject to all policies regarding income eligibility and recertifications in the new program.
 This initiative would also align waitlist preferences differently to ensure that program transfers occur more seamlessly without additional administrative burden.